WHAT TO DO IN VILLAJOYOSA, COSTA BLANCA, SPAIN

 Spend Time at the Beach

-If you have more time or like to experience a few unique things at Costa Blanca you can do a Valor Chocolate Factory Tour or the Villajoyosa Thursday Market.
+If you have more time or like to experience a few unique things at Costa Blanca, you can do a Valor Chocolate Factory Tour.

 READ MORE: A little bit of Santorini in Spain?
 You don’t believe it?
-Then check out my post about this pretty town near Villajoyosa.
+Then visit this beautiful town near Villajoyosa.

-This place was so cute, I wish I had more than this day to spend here.
-Though Villajoyosa is small, it is also a great place to stay two or three days in the summer because of its lovely beach.
+This place was so cute.
+I wish I had more than this day to spend here.
+Though Villajoyosa is small, it is also a great place to stay for two or three days in the summer because of its lovely beach.

 I also visited Valencia during my Costa Blanca stay – travel tips for Alicante.